 Away from the Office

-In keeping with the firm’s commitment to community outreach, Kathryn volunteers weekly for local youth organizations.
+In keeping with the firm’s commitment to community outreach, Kathryn volunteers weekly for local youth organizations, and is a member of the Junior League of Houston.
 Kathryn also enjoys traveling and exploring Houston.